 In addition to adequate freezing and thawing equipment, an important contributor to freeze-thaw stability is proper HVAC design.
 Biopharma products can be extremely sensitive to temperature, air, and light exposure.
 Maintaining consistent freeze-thaw rates for all products within a cabinet relies on valid assessment of photostability, airflow, heat transfer, and average ambient temperatures.
 See how CFD can be used to assess airflow in healthcare environments in this webinar.

 This thawing room simulation demonstrates how online CFD can be used to analyze airflow and mean age of air within a thawing room.
 By analyzing these factors, an HVAC design engineer is able to ensure that products within the unit thaw at a consistent rate, whether on higher or lower shelves.

-When a client wanted to analyze the air flow within a thawing room where 20 frozen packs are thawed at -40 degrees C, SimScale created a simulation to enhance understanding of air changes and local mean age of air within the design.
+When a client wanted to analyze the airflow within a thawing room where 20 frozen packs are thawed at -40 degrees C, SimScale created a simulation to enhance understanding of air changes and the local mean age of air within the design.
 See the initial results of the convective simulation performed and how the results led to improvements in the design in this presentation.
 View the slides here: